TomRosenbloom/codeigniter/doc/Codeigniter Contacts.md

 - htaccess in root for security
 - Use of Foundation styles and scripts

+## Issues

+Found it difficult to get good quality/up-to-date information about both Codeigniter and Foundation, compared with say Laravel and Bootstrap.

+Certain specific issues were particularly time-consuming e.g. getting pagination to work at all and in particular returning to correct page of pagination after an update, combining pagination and ordering parameters in routes.

 ## Further development

 The current system is very PHP heavy and as such is a little old-fashioned.
 There's a lot of client/server interaction that could be avoided with greater use of Javascript.
 The confirmation forms for deactivation and deletion could be replaced with modal dialogues.
 The listing could be done with javascript Datatables or similar.
 There are some additional features that could be added with javascript e.g. an Ajax lookup to check for possible duplicates when entering a contact.